ozen-m/SPT-BatteriesNotIncluded/README.md

 ### Configuration
 #### Server Side
 In the `config.jsonc` file:
-- `globalDrainMultiplier` - A global drain multiplier applied at the end.
+- `globalDrainMultiplier` - A global drain multiplier applied.
 A higher value results in a faster drain.
 Default is `1.0`
 - `minGameRuntime` - Minimum game runtime for devices in seconds.
 This is equivalent to real 1 hour runtime.
 Default is `900 seconds (15 minutes)`
 - `maxGameRuntime` - Minimum game runtime for devices in seconds.
 This is equivalent to real 100,000 hours runtime.
 Default is `9,000 seconds (2.5 hours)`
 - `botBatteries` - Adjust battery charge spawned for bots.
 Default for PMCs min: `50`; max: `100`, Scavs min: `20`; max: `60`
+- `debugLogs` - Enable debug logging.
+Default is `false`.
 - `saveSightsState` - Ability to save sights toggle state.
 Default is `false`, sights are automatically turned on when spawning. **_WARNING_**: _Currently breaks icons for NVGs/Thermal goggles, and will require clearing of temp files through the launcher when changed_

+In the `customDevices.jsonc` file:
-- `batteries` - Specifies which battery a device uses, along with how many batteries are needed to operate, and the battery life of the device in hours.
-See `config.jsonc` for examples
+- This file is used for adding device properties for custom items from mods - Specifies which battery a device uses, with how many batteries are needed to operate, and the battery life of the device in hours.
+See file itself for examples

 #### Client Side
 In the BepInEx configuration manager (<kbd>F12</kbd>)
 - `Remaining Battery Tooltip` - Shows the remaining runtime when hovering over a device.
 Default is `true`

 ### Compatibility
 - Mods that add custom devices are compatible.
-These will default to use CR2032 batteries, unless added to the `config.jsonc`.
+These will default to use CR2032 batteries, if not found in the `customDevices.jsonc` configuration file.
 I will try as much to support all custom devices and fill in the required properties.
 - [Project Fika](https://forge.sp-tarkov.com/mod/2326/project-fika) is compatible with the use of the sync addon

 ### Support